alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

   <figcaption>Crowd gathered to see Asimo's show.</figcaption>
 </figure>

-The museum is located on an island in another district, called Koto, a bit farther from central Tokyo, in harbor area.
-To get there, you can hop on to an automated light rail transit service called [Yurikamome](https://www.yurikamome.co.jp/en/).
+The museum is located on an island in another district, called Koto, a bit farther from central Tokyo, in the harbor area.
+To get there, you can hop on an automated light rail transit service called [Yurikamome](https://www.yurikamome.co.jp/en/).

 The island also houses a few big shopping malls so we spent some time in there.
 Later, we also found a [Toyota museum](https://goo.gl/maps/TUrowiZWxvTYBmst7) nearby, which was fun.

 ## Days 4-9: Kansai Area

 The second leg of our journey began with a 2 hour 40 minutes train ride with the **Shinkansen**, the Japanese bullet-train.
 We took the train from Tokyo to Kyoto, the old capital of Japan.
 The ride covered over 500km in that time span, it's quite an experience.
-Keep in mind though, that trains are pretty expensive in Japan, so be ready to pay over 100 EUR for a long distance ticket.
+Keep in mind that trains are pretty expensive in Japan, so be ready to pay over 100 EUR for a long distance ticket.
 A cheaper alternative, if you don't care that much about the travel time is to use buses.

 The area around Kyoto and Osaka is called **Kansai** and is one of the most visited regions of Japan.